Labyrinth and Return to Oz as Metanarratives

 A World of Fear

 Sarah’s complains about life being unfair even before having to deal with the crazed and uncooperative creatures in the Labyrinth.
 As she comes to accept that world, her real life does not look so bad; a lesson borrowed from Alice in Wonderland.
-Having to change her plans and baby-sit against her wishes pales when compared to the Goblin King’s manipulations of time and space in an attempt to thwart her progress.
+Having to change her plans and baby-sit against her wishes pales when compared to the Goblin King’s (David Bowie) manipulations of time and space in an attempt to thwart her progress.
 In similar fashion the junk heap hag tries to burden Sarah with her love of material possessions to prevent her from rescuing her brother.

 Dorothy is surrounded by distorted reflections of her real life, too.
 The Wheelers embody all the scary elements of the sanitarium in Kansas just as Mombi’s interchangeable heads represent the terrifying changeability of adult attitudes—how they can be helpful one moment and monstrous the next.
 All of these lead to the Nome King; though he his physically intimidating, the Nome King’s real weapon is his cunning mind and ability to make Dorothy doubt herself and her friends just as Dr. Worley had done.